Matthew Barnett (bookmaker): Early life

 Mary's father James Whelan (1836–1908) immigrated to Castlemaine, Victoria from Ireland as a teenager.
 He married in 1858, but his wife died only ten months later.
-In 1862/63, James Whelan spent nine months on Otago goldfields during the Central Otago Gold Rush.
+In 1862/63, James Whelan spent nine months on Otago goldfields during the Otago gold rush.
 He returned to Castlemaine and married Margaret Roughan in June 1863.
 They knew each other from Kilkishen, County Clare, Ireland and met in Melbourne by chance.
 Soon after, James returned to Otago, with Margaret following him later that year.
 Their first child, Mary, was born in Gabriel's Gully in ca 1864.
 The family moved to nearby Wetherstons and when the goldfields were exhausted (when Mary was twelve years old), the family moved to Dunedin.

 Mary travelled to Melbourne to visit relatives of her parents.
 In that city, she married Matthew Frank Barnett.